 Twenty Point Programme

-- The program covers a variety of socioeconomic development topics, such as drinking water, agriculture, irrigation, health, education, and the environment.
+- The programme included such crucial elements as drinking water, agriculture, irrigation, health, education, and environment.

 Economic Reform

-- The contributions of Indira Gandhi also played a significant role.
-Economic reforms were put in place by Indira Gandhi with the intention of becoming self-sufficient and lowering reliance on external assistance.
+- Economic reforms were put in place by Indira Gandhi with the intention of becoming self-sufficient and lowering down external reliance or assistance.

 Nationalisation of Bank